 A better sense of wellness

-In my decades of experience, I’ve spoken to many students and employees about how difficult it can be to maintain perspective during busier times of the year.
+In my decades of experience, I’ve spoken to many students about how difficult it can be to maintain perspective during busier times of the year.
 When you’re working to meet your deadlines, you can occasionally forget that you need time to reset, relax, and enjoy more of your time with family, friends, and loved ones.